-When you’re chasing down a late rent payment, it might sometimes feel like it won’t matter what form it comes in: you just need to deposit the money as soon as possible.
+When you’re chasing down a late rent payment, sometimes, it might feel like it won’t matter what form it comes in: You just need to deposit the money as soon as possible.

 Of course, there are exceptions.
 But for the most part, property managers and landlords are much better off collecting lower-risk forms of payment.
 Check out some of the most popular methods below, and their pros and cons.

-Nearly everyone has a debit card these days, but payment processing fees for them can be as high as 3%.
-Square, Inc., a popular credit card payment service, charges 2.75% percent per transaction, but if you key the card in instead of swiping, the fee goes up to 3.5%, plus $0.15 per transaction.
+Nearly everyone has a debit card these days, but payment processing fees can be as high as 3%.
+Square, a popular credit card payment service, charges 2.75% percent per transaction; but if you key the card in instead of swiping, the fee goes up to 3.5%, plus $0.15 per transaction.
 That means a $1,000 rent payment may cost you between $25 and $35 in fees, making it prohibitively expensive compared to other forms of payment.
 That is, of course, unless you charge a “convenience fee” to offset your costs (which may be illegal in your state).

 7 Habits of Highly Successful Property Managers Guide